what we do

 The Solution:

-That is a mouthful, but you'll get by with some help from your dental health and
+That is a mouthful, but what it boils down to that you build skills \you'll get by with some help from your dental health and

 workplace wellness BFF, me, Yvonne Posey.